SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-20-378-0-possible-to-disable-required-availability-mgmt.md

 ticket: DM-2111
 version: 10.20.378.0
 ---
 The LWM2M agent automatically manages the required interval of a LWM2M device based on the LWM2M registration lifetime.
-It is now possible to disable this behavior globally or for specific devices.
+It is now possible to disable this behavior globally or for specific devices which will result in a standard Cumulocity connection monitoring as described [in the documentation](https://cumulocity.com/docs/device-management-application/monitoring-and-controlling-devices/#to-monitor-the-connection-of-a-particular-device).